 3. Reflect.
 More often than not, the best way to move forward, is to (briefly) look back at how far you have come.
 Honestly.
 Give it a try.
 I used to be deathly afraid of quitting my full time marketing job.
 Then I did.
 Now that I’m past that hurdle, I have to remind myself I was capable of doing it in the first place, and there’s no valid reason why I can’t pass the next hurdle.

 4. Don’t be precious about it.
 This one is about perspective — the easiest thing to lose when you get wrapped up in your own world and your own creative work.
 I find, the longer I concentrate and overthink something, the more I end up feeling directionless with it.
 Essentially, the more I want it to be perfect, the less perfect it becomes.
 Instead, I allow myself to get, well, messy with it.
-I take what might be a traditional approach to a project, and I try to turn it on it’s head.
+I take what might be a traditional approach to a project, and I try to turn it on its head.
 I’ll give myself very random writing prompts (most of which don’t make it on here, but perhaps they should?) just to allow my head the time to roam wildly for a minute.
+I also like to research ways to improve my writing.
+For example, just the other day a friend of mine showed me this guide to some different types of editing.
+Whether you are writing a novel, or a blog post, editing is fundamental.
 It’s an incredibly freeing feeling to make something that you’re not smothering along the way — even if it comes out slightly strange or different or not what you normally see in an Instagram feed or perhaps it doesn’t get shared at all — the choice is yours!
 But make it.
 And let it be weird.
 And strange.
 And different.
 And odd.
 And I bet you’ll probably have some fun along the way and come up with a whole slew of new ideas to try out for your next creative endeavor.

 5. Find collaborators who are hungry like you!
 Nothing gets me invigorated to work and create like meeting other like-minded creatives!
 Seriously.
 It’s quite possibly the best medicine I prescribe to you.
+Ask your literary agents to help you find some new talent if you can’t find it on your own.
+They know your writing style and genres and could easily pair you up with someone who’s just as creative as you.
 Whenever I’m feeling a bit drained or in need of a creative revival, I start digging around for new blood — new brands to approach for styling editorials, new photographers I admire on Instagram who might be open to working together, new influencer friends who might be up for grabbing coffee and shooting together.
 You’ll be surprised how far it propels you and makes you see things with a whole new light.